 6-Step Guide to Protecting Kidney Health

 Kidney disease is a major public health concern.
-Kidney disease often goes undetected until it is very advanced.
-Unfortunately, this is when someone would need dialysis or a transplant.
+There are usually no noticeable symptoms in early kidney disease.
+Therefore, kidney disease often goes undetected until it is very advanced.
+Unfortunately, this is when someone would need dialysis or a kidney transplant.

 The key is to find kidney disease before the trouble starts.
 Regular testing for everyone is important, but it is especially important for people at risk.